gatling/gatling/src/sphinx/session/expression_el.rst

 Gatling parses Strings parameter values and turn them into functions that will compute a result based on the data stored into the Session when they will be evaluated.

-The Gatling EL is not a dynamic language, bug just placeholders with a few additional helpers.
+The Gatling EL is not a dynamic language, but just placeholders with a few additional helpers.

 If you need a full blown templating engine, you can use our Pebble support.